terencebarrett/run_usgs_downloader/README.md

 USGS Downloader
 ===============

-Download USGS LiDAR coverage of FIA plots with the packages `USGSlidar` (R) and `pdal` (Python) from a single combined R/Python conda environment.
+Downloads USGS LiDAR coverage of FIA plots with the packages `USGSlidar` (R) and `pdal` (Python) from a single combined R/Python conda environment.

 The code in this repo is currently only intended for exploring these tools' capabilities and for investigating possibilities for productionizing their use.

-The `USGSlidar` package that is used is a fork, modified to run on Linux, of a package developed for Windows by Robert J. McGaughey (GitHub: bmcgaughey1).
-The plan is to ensure that this fork works equally well for both OS, and then open a PR for it to be incorporated in the original package.
+The `USGSlidar` package used is a fork, modified to run on Linux, of a package developed for Windows by Robert J. McGaughey (GitHub: bmcgaughey1).
+The plan is to ensure that this fork works equally well for both OS, and then open a PR for the Linux support to be incorporated in the original package.

-Tested on Linux (Ubuntu 20).
+Tested on Linux - Ubuntu 20 and RedHat Enterprise 7

 Setting up USGS Downloader
 --------------------------